ekdc11/ekdc11.github.io/_posts/2022-06-17-nmr-sample-handling.md

 > Note: Some problems may occur when using glass fiber for filtering the sample, especially when you want to measure T1.

-For more check out: https://ekdc11.github.io/share/nmr_sample.pdf
+For more check out AVANCE Beginners Guide: https://ekdc11.github.io/share/nmr_sample.pdf or https://ekdc11.github.io/share/a006en.pdf